-Mountain bike shoes are commonly overlooked when it comes to cycling gear, but they are one of the most crucial points connecting the rider to the bike.
-With so many different options on the market, choosing the right shoe can be tough.
-After researching the women's mountain biking shoe market, and thoroughly testing men's clipless and flat mountain biking shoes, we chose five of the very best and thoroughly tested each one.
-We selected shoes for a variety of riding styles from lightweight XC slippers to beefy all-mountain bombers.
-Then we put them through the gauntlet from long backcountry rides, to backyard trails, shuttle laps, and days in the bike park.
-We tested their comfort, performance, and durability on the bike.
+After researching the scores of the best women's mountain biking shoe market, and thoroughly testing men's clipless and flat mountain biking shoes, we chose five top models to rigorously test.
+We chose shoes for a variety of riding styles from lightweight XC slippers to beefy all-mountain bombers.
+We rated their comfort, performance, and durability on the bike.
 We also hiked our bikes in them, crossing creeks, trudging through mud, and scaling rock features.
-We even took them on a few grocery runs.
-Read on to see which shoes earned our praise.

 The Best Women's Mountain Bike Shoes